Run a care home or other residential care service

 Most regulators offer pre-registration advice.
 Use this - it's far better to identify issues before submitting your application than to have registration delayed or refused.

 Expect the process to take several months.
-Don't commit to taking service users until you're registered - operating without registration is a criminal offence carrying unlimited fines and up to 2 years imprisonment.
+Don't commit to taking service users until you're registered - operating without registration is a criminal offence carrying an unlimited fine and/or up to 12 months' imprisonment.